fruit trees

 UEB 3264/2 hp.
 Opal ®

 New generation of yellow variety, resistant to venturia, low levels of oxidation and bruising.
-Crispy, juicy and balanced in acidity to taste.
+Crunchy, juicy and balanced in acidity to taste.

 golden group